gilaniasher/recap-reddit-bot/README.md

 * Create a Reddit account (or use an existing)
 * Go to [Reddit Apps](https://www.reddit.com/prefs/apps/)
 * Create a Reddit App, select script, and put anything for the About URL and Redirect URI
+* Note down the Client ID and the Client Secret
 * Register an account with [SMMRY](https://smmry.com/partner)
 * Note down the API Key

 ## Add a praw.ini File
-Add a praw.ini file in the same directory as recap_bot.py.
-The below username/password are for the Reddit account with the Reddit Bot App.
+Fill in the ```praw.ini``` file.
+Use the username and password for the Reddit account associated with your Bot.
-Then fill in the file using the following template:

 ```
 [recap-bot]